 Alaska homeschool students are not required to take standardized tests.
-Some parents to choose to use these assessments to evaluate their students’ education and ensure they are on track with their traditionally schooled peers.
+Some parents choose to use these assessments to evaluate their students’ education and ensure they are on track with their traditionally schooled peers.
 There are several state standardized assessments, including the Performance Evaluation for Alaska’s Schools (PEAKS) and National Assessment of Education Progress (NAEP).
 Homeschoolers can also take nationally normed tests, such as the ACT or PSAT.

 In Alaska, homeschool graduation requirements are established by the parents of each homeschool.
 Parents are also responsible for issuing diplomas.
 We recommend that home educators set graduation guidelines based on what the students wish to do after high school.
 Many colleges, universities, and trade schools outline admission requirements for homeschool graduates.
 Likewise, the military or other employer often provide guidelines for homeschoolers to be eligible.
 Researching these earlier in your student’s high school education will ensure they are meeting these requirements throughout their studies.

-Homeschool Support and Groups in Alaska
+Homeschool Associations & Support Groups in Alabama

 Homeschooling can be a difficult process, especially if you do it by yourself.
 Luckily, Alaska has many resources available to homeschool families, including a statewide homeschool association.
-The Alaska Private and Home Educators Association (APHEA) is a Christian organization that aims to aid Alaskans who seek education alternatives to public schools.
-The association sponsors an annual homeschool convention and special events, provides regular newsletters, and stays updated on legal changes that affect homeschoolers.

 How to Start Homeschooling in Alaska